abhitechno01/twitter-data-analysis/README.md

 # twitter-data-analysis
-NOTE: "python2.7 is used for this project, if you are using latest version of python, then some funtionality need to be changed accordingly"
+NOTE: "python2.7 is used for this project, if you are using latest version of python, then some funtionality need to be changed accordingly.
+For clear understanding of the project check presentation file within the repository"

 Performed Sentimental Analysis and Visualization.